Epidural Side Effects After Birth

 What Are the Side Effects of using Epidural?

-There are different epidural side effects depending on how it is used.
+Different epidural side effects are depending on how it is used.
 The type of local anesthetic used to deliver the epidural is what will influence the side effects.
-Itching is one of the common side effects and when this happens, you may want to get an alternative.
+Itching is one of the common side effects, and when this happens, you may want to get an alternative.
 Here are some of the side effects of an epidural:

 About 23% of women experience fever after an epidural.
 When this happens, it is advisable to consult a doctor so as to establish if the fever is triggered by other things.